dannguyen/journalism-syllabi/README.md

 <a href="https://msu.edu/course/jrn/407/">Homepage</a> /
 <a href="https://msu.edu/course/jrn/407/Syllabus.htm">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will help to strengthen your reporting skills, teach you how to find, negotiate for and acquire public records data, how to query and analyze data, how to use online resources beyond Google to identify and retrieve information and how to produce a package.
-Students will use spreadsheet, ...</em></p>
+        This course will help to strengthen your reporting skills, teach you how to find, negotiate for and acquire public records data, how to query and analyze data, how to use online resources beyond Google to identify and retrieve information and how to produce a package.
+Students will use spreadsheet,
+        </small></p>

         <p>Instructors: Jane Briggs-Bunting</p>
     </td>
     <td>
-        Michigan State University
+        <small>Michigan State University</small>
     </td>
   </tr>